 The AEM Pilot is a process facilitator that guides collaborative decision making.
 The console records and saves your crew’s input and analysis as you conduct self-assessment and progress monitoring activities.
-The output is a summary report that captures your district’s progress at a point in time.
-The Console is designed to support phases of continuous improvement over as much time as your district needs.
+The output is a summary report that captures your crew's progress at a point in time.
+The Console is designed to support phases of continuous improvement over as much time as your crew needs.

 Your Crew’s First Cycle of Self-Assessment